 Wilton is home to major healthcare systems, including Yale New Haven Health, Nuvance and Hartford Healthcare, which begin its expansion into Wilton in early 2022.
 Wilton is also home to corporate parks with large and medium sized businesses in the consulting, marketing, finance and consumer products industries.
 The vast majority of Wilton's residents are employed in a professional capacity including management, finance, marketing, education and healthcare.
-The Town's unemployment rate, according to the Connecticut Department of Labor, as of April 2022 was 2.8%.
-This compares to Fairfield County and the State of 3.8% and 4.2%, respectively.
-Bureau of Census data for the 2020 census identifies Median Family Income in Wilton of \$232,868.
+The Town's unemployment rate, according to the Connecticut Department of Labor, as of December 2023 is 3.9%.
+This compares to Fairfield County and the State of 3.8% and 3.9%, respectively.
+Bureau of Census and American Community Survey, 2017-2021 data for the 2021 census identifies Median Family Income in Wilton of \$245,043.

 Long-Term Financial Planning and Bonding: As a part of the annual budget process, the First Selectman prepares and presents a five-year capital plan.
 This plan identifies costs and financing methods for those capital projects that the Town anticipates funding over the next five years.
 The current five-year capital plan projects through fiscal year 2027.
 The plan provides for the needs not only of the general government but also the Board of Education and addresses such issues as infrastructure, major equipment replacement, educational facilities, public safety, recreation and open space.
-This plan projects total project costs over the five-year period of approximately \$45,841,569.
-Financing, before any possible state and federal project grants, for these projects will be provided through debt proceeds of approximately \$40,897,844, while an additional \$4,943,725 is scheduled to be funded through annual appropriation in the General Fund.
+This plan projects total project costs over the five-year period of approximately \$42,851,569.
+Financing, before any possible state and federal project grants, for these projects will be provided through debt proceeds of approximately \$37,907,844, while an additional \$4,943,725 is scheduled to be funded through annual appropriation in the General Fund.
+The Town is looking to complete a building needs assessment for all town buildings as well as all of the schools in FY2024.

-Major projects that may be bonded in the plan include: police station renovation (\$16,400,000); various school upgrades (\$4,750,000); road restoration (\$12,303,753); bridge replacement (\$4,544,091) and Town Hall renovation (\$1,750,000).
-During that same five-year period, approximately \$41,715,000 of currently outstanding bonds will be repaid.
+Major projects that may be bonded in the plan include: police station renovation (\$16,400,000); various school upgrades (\$4,750,000); road restoration (\$11,203,753); bridge replacement (\$4,544,091) and Town Hall renovation (\$500,000).
+During that same five-year period, approximately \$37,348,000 of currently outstanding bonds will be repaid.